dengyq365/MOSClip/README.md

 Please follow this [tutorial](https://cavei.github.io/MOSClipTutorials/).
 The tutorial reproduce the analysis performed by MOSClip in the TCGA Ovarian Cancer dataset.
 You can download the initial dataset [here](https://cavei.github.io/example-datasets/).

+### To do list
+- combine the result WES and RNAseq.
+- add clinical variate to cph model